 To ensure this happens, you need to analyse both the sales and unit movement of each of your product groupings.
 By interpreting your data, you can design a floor plan that spreads high-trafficked categories evenly across your floor space.

-That’s because of this reason: it adds to the overall flow of your store, ensuring the proper positioning of your categories to both avoid or reduce congestion.
+That’s because it adds to the overall flow of your store.
+It also ensures the proper positioning of your categories to avoid or reduce congestion.

 Upon opening DotActiv Enterprise, navigate to the Space Planning tab.
 Under this tab, you’ll find a floor planning icon where you can click on ‘New’.
 This brings up a Floor Properties window where you can add the dimensions of your floor plan.